binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-3-the-start.md

 ----------------

 The first evergreen question of bash scripting: how to start my script?

+Ok, after you open your editor to start editing the script file, that is.

 Old as the classic spaces-vs-tabs debate, venerable as vi-vs-emacs, the two contenders are: